MicrosoftDocs/partner-center-docs-powershell/docs-conceptual/partnercenterps-2.0/get-started.md

 # Get started with Partner Center PowerShell

 Partner Center PowerShell is designed for administering and managing resources for the Cloud Solution Provider program from the command line.
-Try it out in your browser with [Azure Cloud Shell](/azure/cloud-shell/overview), or install on your local machine.

 This article helps you get started with Partner Center PowerShell and teaches the core concepts behind it.

-## Install or run in Azure Cloud Shell
+## Install

-The easiest way to get started with Azure PowerShell is by trying it out in an Azure Cloud Shell environment.
-To get up and running with Cloud Shell, see [Quickstart for PowerShell in Azure Cloud Shell](/azure/cloud-shell/quickstart-powershell).
-Cloud Shell runs PowerShell 6 on a Linux container, so Windows-specific functionality isn't available.

-When you're ready to install Partner Center PowerShell on your local machine, follow the instructions in [Install the Partner Center PowerShell module](install.md).
+When you are ready to install Partner Center PowerShell on your local machine, follow the instructions in [Install the Partner Center PowerShell module](install.md).

 ## Sign in to Partner Center

 Sign in interactively with the `Connect-PartnerCenter` cmdlet.

 ```azurepowershell-interactive
 Connect-PartnerCenter